 • Ensure that all bus drivers are familiar with the Board's Asthma Policy and provide training for bus drivers.

 RESPONSIBILITIES OF PUBLIC HEALTH/SCHOOL NURSE

-- Consult with and provide information to parents/guardians, students, and school personnel. - Participate and/or conduct in-services, including training, on the use of reliever inhalers. - Assist in developing the Student Asthma Management Plan (Appendix A) as required. - Be available as a school resource.
+- Consult with and provide information to parents/guardians, students, and school personnel. - Assist in developing the Student Asthma Management Plan (Appendix A) as required. - Be available as a school resource.